yum-food/TaSTT/README.md

       checking transcriptions without having to see the board in game.
    6. TTS.
 Multiple people have requested this.
 See if there are open source algorithms available; or, figure out how to integrate with
+   7. Save UI input fields to config file.
+Persist across process exit.
+It's annoying having to re-enter the config every time I use the STT.
+   8. Customizable controller bindings.
+Someone mentioned they use left click to unmute.
+Let's work around users, not make them change their existing keybinds.
 4. Optimization
    1. ~~Utilize the avatar 3.0 SDK's ability to drive parameters to reduce the total # of parameters (and therefore OSC messages & sync events).
 Note